ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   To calculate this value, start with the portion of the timestamp expressed as a fraction of clock's tick value (fraction of a millisecond for UUIDv7).
-Compute the maximum value that can be represented in the available bit space, 4095 for the UUIDv7 rand_a field.
+Compute the count of possible values that can be represented in the available bit space, 4096 for the UUIDv7 rand_a field.
-  Using floating point math, multiply this fraction of a millisecond value by 4095 and round to an integer result to arrive at a number between 0 and the maximum allowed for the indicated bits which is sorts monotonically based on time.
+  Using floating point math, multiply this fraction of a millisecond value by 4096 and round down (toward zero) to an integer result to arrive at a number between 0 and the maximum allowed for the indicated bits which is sorts monotonically based on time.
 Each increasing fractional value will result in an increasing bit field value, to the